-Data adds a level of objectivity to the decision making.
+Data adds a level of objectivity to the decision-making.
 Historically, companies may have asked the firms themselves to provide necessary performance data, but analytics platforms like Juristat make it easy to investigate how outside counsel is performing.
-We’ve previously shared tips on how to use data to evaluate outside counsel, and now, Juristat’s new Prosecution Metrics Dashboard makes at-a-glance management even easier.
+We’ve previously shared tips on how to use data to evaluate outside counsel, and now, Juristat’s Prosecution Metrics Dashboard makes at-a-glance management even easier.

 And they will evaluate the performance of individual attorneys, too.

 Forward-thinking companies have already adopted a data-driven approach to evaluating law firms.
 The obvious next step?
 Evaluating the performance of individual attorneys at those law firms.

 Our clients with private PAIR integration are already able to filter data by last signing attorney, allowing them to gauge attorney performance just as they would a law firm or set of applications.
 While this may intimidate some, we believe this level of transparency is the future of patent prosecution.